sathyamvellal/gstatus-changer/README.md

 TODO
 ====

-Add radio buttons for 'default' and 'dnd' status (green and red)
++ radio buttons for 'default' and 'dnd' status (green and red)
++ restrict interval box with numbers
++ menubar
++ Future release - features to set status by time of day. (requested)
++ help
++ disclaimer
++ remove wordwrapping and introduce HBar for status box
++ Improve UI

 Changelog